-Affiliate Marketing— a third party marketing system that allows a publisher and advertiser to team up to market to consumers.
+Affiliate Marketing— a third-party marketing system that allows a publisher and advertiser to team up to the market to consumers.
 The publisher promotes a service or product through a company or website and the advertiser pays the publisher a fee or set commission from products sold.
 This type of marketing can be designed with banners, ads, or links.

 Click Through Rate (CTR)— the number of visitors that click a link to go to another webpage and ultimately measures the success of an advertising campaign.

 Content— anything produced or created (user-generated, branded, earned, or paid) that is posted or shared related to an organization, products, and business.
 Content can be blogs, whitepapers, infographics, images, videos, thought leadership pieces, and others.
 Content marketing is a highly effective way to educate and engage buyers and ultimately become an expert or key resource on a subject that relates to your business.
 Content is considered “king” in the world of marketing and the concept of content marketing is now commonplace across industries and verticals.

 Content Optimization System (COS)— a holistic solution created to assist the management of websites and other aspects of digital marketing in one system.
 It is a system that permits content providers to access multiple techniques to improve search results and rankings.

 Conversion Rate— the percentage of users who perform a certain action, such as the percent of consumers who make a purchase from a site they visit.
 Conversion rate can also be measured by other metrics, such as the percent of site visitors who register for or subscribe to something, download whitepapers, or return to a site a certain number of times.